eth-bmai-fs26/project/setup-scripts/setup.md

 This script is made to be run in a powershell terminal.
 Make the script executable.
-`Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass .\setup.ps1`
+`Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass`

 Run the setup
 `.\setup.ps1`